Hamburger

 Failure to set up a CSE

-Offense of obstruction concerning the setting up of a CSE or the free designation of its members is punished by up to one year of imprisonment and a fine by up to EUR7,500 for the company's legal representative and EUR37,500 for the company as a legal entity.
+Offense of obstruction concerning the setting up of a CSE or the free designation of its members is punished by up to 1 year of imprisonment and a fine by up to EUR7,500 for the company's legal representative and EUR37,500 for the company as a legal entity.

 Germany